 Bagrati Cathedral and Gelati Monastery were inscribed on UNESCO list in 1994.
 Both are ancient monuments located in Kutaisi region, the ancient capital of Georgia.

 The construction of Bagrati Cathedral, named after Bagrat III Bagrationi, the first king of united Georgia, started at the end of the 10th century and had been completed by the early 11th century.
-Partially destroyed by the Turks in 1691, its ruins still lie in the center of Kutaisi.
+Partially destroyed by the Turks in 1691, its ruins still lie in the centre of Kutaisi.

 Gelati Monastery, whose main buildings were constructed between the 12th and 17th centuries, is a well-preserved complex, with wonderful mosaics and wall paintings.
 The cathedral and monastery symbolize the flowering of medieval architecture in Georgia.

 Gelati Monastery is a vivid symbol of Georgia’s Golden Age.
 It was built under King David the Builder (Aghmashenebeli), where he was buried.
-For a long time the monastery was not only a religious center of the country, but also a major cultural and educational place with its own academy.
+For a long time, the monastery was not only a religious centre of the country, but also a major cultural and educational place with its own academy.
 The Academy at the monastery became the cradle of science, culture, and had made an invaluable contribution to the education of the Georgian people.
 Many valuable icons and other church relics had been preserved in the monastery until the Soviet period, however, during the Bolshevik regime some of them got lost, and the rest of the treasures were distributed to museums.

 UNESCO World Heritage Sites in Georgia: Historical Monuments of Mtskheta

-The historical churches of Mtskheta, former capital of Georgia, are outstanding examples of medieval religious architecture in the Caucasus.
+The historic churches of Mtskheta, the former capital of Georgia, are outstanding examples of medieval religious architecture in the Caucasus.
 They show the high artistic and cultural level attained by this ancient kingdom.
 Historical Monuments of Mtskheta are located at the confluence of the Aragvi and Kura rivers in East-Central Georgia, just 20 km away from Tbilisi.